W1nnieee/p8105_final/final_proposal.md

   - Detailed EDA and analysis pages
   - Embedded full report

-- **Screencast (≈2 minutes)**
+- **Screencast**
-  A narrated video that walks through the project motivation and key visualizations, aimed at classmates and a general audience.
+  A narrated video that walks through our project for the audience.

 - **GitHub repository**
   Public repo containing: